rachwo/Flow-pipeline/README.md

 * `exclude` a character vector of the channels you wish to exclude.
 For example c("CD8","CD7") will remove channels containing CD8 or CD7 in the channel name.

-#### Examples
+#### Example of output

-An example of the output for a few channels is shown below.
+An example of the output of normalization for a few channels is shown below.
+In this example, data were acquired across two timepoints (day1 and day2).

 ![CD1a normalization](https://github.com/rachwo/Flow-pipeline/blob/main/Example-of-output/Bead-normalization/CD1a_norm.png)
 ![CD13 normalization](https://github.com/rachwo/Flow-pipeline/blob/main/Example-of-output/Bead-normalization/CD13_norm.png)